DSEE: Dually Sparsity-embedded Efficient Tuning of Pre-trained Language Models: Experiment Results

 \section{Experiment Results}

-\paragraph{Datasets and models.} We use three classical pre-trained language models in our experiments: BERT$_\mathrm{BASE}$~\citep{devlin2019bert}, GPT-2~\citep{radford2019language}, and DeBERTa-large~\citep{he2020deberta}, which have $12/24/24$ layers with hidden size of $768/1024/1024$ and $110/354/380$M trainable parameters, respectively.
-For BERT and DeBERTa, we evaluate our method on the GLUE benchmarks~\citep{wang2018glue}.
-For GPT-2, we use E2E~\citep{novikova2017e2e}, WebNLG~\citep{gardent2017webnlg}, and DART~\citep{nan2021dart} for evaluations. \paragraph{Training and evaluation details.} For BERT and DeBERTa, we follow the default settings in \citet{wolf2019huggingface,devlin2019bert}.
-We use the AdamW~\citep{loshchilov2017decoupled} optimizer for downstream training.
-The batch size for BERT and DeBERTa is 32, 8 per GPU.
-We train three epochs to search the sparse mask $\mathcal{S}_1$, and continue to tune the model for three epochs to converge.
-The initial learning rates are reported in \ref{sec:more_implementation}, and we linearly decay them.
-For GPT-2, we follow the same hyperparameters as in~\citet{hu2021lora}.
-We train the model for five epochs to search for the mask, and further tune the pruned model for two epochs.
+\paragraph{Datasets and models.} We use three classical pre-trained language models in our experiments: BERT$_\mathrm{BASE}$~\citep{devlin2019bert}, RoBERTa$_\mathrm{LARGE}$~\citep{liu2019roberta} and GPT-2~\citep{radford2019language}, which have $12/24/24$ layers with hidden size of $768/1024/1024$ and $110/380/354$M trainable parameters, respectively.
+For BERT and RoBERTa, we evaluate on the GLUE benchmarks~\citep{wang2018glue}, and for GPT-2 we use E2E~\citep{novikova2017e2e}, WebNLG~\citep{gardent2017webnlg} and DART~\citep{nan2021dart}. \paragraph{Training and evaluation details.} For BERT and RoBERTa, we follow the default settings in \citet{wolf2019huggingface,devlin2019bert}.
+We use the AdamW~\citep{loshchilov2017decoupled} optimizer for downstream fine-tuning, and a batch size of 32 for BERT and RoBERTa, and a batch size of 2 for GPT-2.
+The rest hyper-parameters for training are reported in Table~\ref{tab:setting}.

-\paragraph{Evaluation Metrics.} For tasks on BERT and DeBERTa, we use the accuracy, Matthew's Correlation, and Pearson's r in the evaluation by default, which is also the conventional setting in the NLP community.
-On GPT-2, we use BLEU~\citep{papineni2002bleu}, METEOR~\citep{denkowski2014meteor}, TER~\citep{snover2006study} and NIST~\citep{doddington2002automatic} as our evaluation metrics.
-To evaluate the efficiency of models, we use the number of trainable parameters to measure the parameter efficiency, use Sparsity in Pretrained Weights to measure the resource efficiency, and FLOPs to evaluate the computational efficiency.
-We add a star sign ($*$) to indicate the structured sparsity (\textit{i.e.}, structurally prune the pretrained weights).
+\paragraph{Evaluation Metrics.} For the GLUE benchmark, we report the accuracy, Matthew's correlation, and Pearson's correlation in the evaluation.
+On GPT-2, we use BLEU~\citep{papineni2002bleu}, METEOR~\citep{denkowski2014meteor}, TER~\citep{snover2006study} and NIST~\citep{doddington2002automatic} as the evaluation metrics.
+To evaluate the efficiency of models, we report the number of trainable parameters to measure the parameter-efficiency, the number of total parameters (the number of non-zero parameters in the model) to measure the resource-efficiency, and FLOPs for the computational efficiency.